Carl Anthony: Ford Foundation (2001–2008)

-Ford Foundation Headquarters in New York where Carl Anthony spent time at.
+Ford Foundation Headquarters in New York where Carl Anthony spent time.

 In 2001, Carl Anthony was selected to direct the Sustainable Metropolitan Communities Initiative (SMCI) which was a program created to give opportunity for disadvantaged communities.
-The Ford Foundation invested in community development corporations focusing primarily on predominantly lower-class African American neighborhoods.
+The Ford Foundation invested in community development corporations focusing primarily on predominantly lower-class African-American neighborhoods.
 Anthony worked to reduce patterns of concentrated poverty in the United States while promoting conservation of natural resources by creating strategies to connect guarantees in a collaborative environment and have a community-based national learning network.
 In 2004, Carl Anthony was appointed the director of Ford Foundation’s Community Resources Development Union but left in 2008.

 Breakthrough Communities (2008–)

-In 2008, Anthony co-founded Breakthrough Communities, a project of Earth House Center, an advocacy nonprofit for regional equity and environmental and climate justice and is serving as the co-director.
+In 2008, Anthony co-founded Breakthrough Communities, a project of Earth House Center, an advocacy nonprofit for regional equity and environmental and climate justice and served as the co-director.
 Anthony also founded Six Wins, an initiative in the Bay Area addressing the mitigation of carbon dioxide emissions.